Legislation requiring employers to provide paid sick leave for their employees took effect from 1 January 2023.

-The days covered may be consecutive days or non-consecutive days, so up to three days per year when the scheme starts, rising to 10 days per year in 2026, Mary Connaughton explained.
+The days covered may be consecutive days or non-consecutive days, so up to three days per year when the scheme started, rising to 10 days per year in 2026, Mary Connaughton explained.

 Will statutory sick pay increase?

-The statutory sick pay scheme has started with an entitlement of three days annually (in 2023) and increase incrementally to five days in 2024, seven days in 2025 and finally 10 days in 2026.
+The statutory sick pay scheme started in 2023 with an entitlement of three days annually and increases incrementally to five days from 1 January 2024, seven days in 2025 and finally 10 days in 2026.

 The eventual 10 days, equivalent to two working weeks, will be in addition to other leave entitlements including annual leave, parental and maternity leave, and public holidays.

 The legislation contains a provision to increase the rate of payment and/or the number of days by ministerial order, as mentioned in the section “How much is statutory sick pay?”

 Statutory sick pay will be subject to tax in the same manner as normal pay, a spokesperson for the Department of Enterprise, Trade and Employment confirmed.